 Create Consensus Sequences from Variants

 Using the Create Consensus Sequences from Variants tool, consensus sequences can be created from a Variant track (Image variant_track_16_n_p) and the matching reference genome (Image sequence_dna).
-In addition, it is an option to mask out low coverage regions (Image annotation_track_16_n_p) with N's when a coverage track is provided.

-Note: To create a low coverage region track use the Create Mapping Graph (Image graph_track_16_n_p) tool to identify coverage in your sample followed by filtering on specified frequency using the Identify Graph Threshold Areas (Image resequencing) tool.
+It is possible to mask out low coverage regions (Image annotation_track_16_n_p) with N's when a coverage track is provided.
+To create a low coverage region track use the Create Mapping Graph (Image graph_track_16_n_p) tool, see Create Mapping Graph, to identify coverage in your sample followed by filtering on specified frequency using the Identify Graph Threshold Areas (Image resequencing) tool, see Identify Graph Threshold Areas.

 Running the Create Consensus Sequences from Variants tool